-- 6.3.3.1.1 Further to the provisions of Section 20, 21, 22, 23 and 107 of the Air Navigation Regulations, all aeroplanes for which the individual certificate of airworthiness is first issued on or after 1 January 2016, which utilize any of the data link communications applications listed in 6.1.2 of Appendix 8 and are required to carry a CVR, shall record on a flight recorder the data link communications messages. - 6.3.3.1.2 Further to the provisions of Section 20, 21, 22, 23 and 107 of the Air Navigation Regulations, all aeroplanes which are modified on or after 1 January 2016 to install and utilize any of the data link communications applications listed in 6.1.2 of Appendix 8 and are required to carry a CVR shall record on a flight recorder the data link communications messages. - Note 1: Data link communications are currently conducted by either ATN-based or FANS 1/A-equipped aircraft - Note 2: A Class B AIR could be a means for recording data link communications applications messages to and from the aeroplanes where it is not practical or is prohibitively expensive to record those data link communications applications messages on FDR or CVR.
+- 6.3.3.1.1 Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, all aeroplanes for which the individual certificate of airworthiness is first issued on or after 1 January 2016, which use any of the data link communications applications referred to in 5.1.2 of Appendix 8 and are required to carry a CVR, shall record the data link communications messages on a crash-protected flight recorder. - 6.3.3.1.2 Further to the provisions of Section 20, 21, 22, 23, 107 and 125 of the Air Navigation Regulations, all aeroplanes for which the individual certificate of airworthiness was first issued before 1 January 2016, that are required to carry a CVR and are modified on or after 1 January 2016 to use any of the data link communications applications referred to in 5.1.2 of Appendix 8, shall record the data link communications messages on a crash-protected flight recorder, unless the installed data link communications equipment is compliant with a type certificate issued or aircraft modification first approved prior to 1 January 2016.